q-m/mlc-eval/README.md

 This project provides a web-based user-interface for looking into classification results, which should also work with thousands of classes.

-The current focus is on [LIBSVM][] and [LIBLINEAR][], which provide a convenient way to work with [support vector machines](https://en.wikipedia.org/wiki/Support_vector_machine) on large datasets, but the approach should be applicable to other software and methods as well.
+The initial focus was on [LIBSVM][] and [LIBLINEAR][], which provide a convenient way to work with [support vector machines](https://en.wikipedia.org/wiki/Support_vector_machine) on large datasets, but other software and methods are also supported (as long as the relevant files are generated).

 Visit the [online app](https://developers.thequestionmark.org/mlc-eval/) directly.